 Figure 69.
 Representative Consent Management Screen

-As depicted in the figure above, the representative should type the customer identification at the upper-left corner of the screen and retrieve the information for the customer by clicking the “search” button.
-For more details about the information and activities that can be done in this screen, see the section Customer Consent Management above.
+As depicted in the figure above, the CSR should enter the Customer ID in the upper-left corner of the screen, and then retrieve the information for the customer by clicking the Search button.
+For more details, refer to 8.3.2 Customer Consent Management Screen.

 Consent Data Repository, Historical Data and Audit Information

-The customers consent preferences are stored at K2View DPM central Consent Management data repository.
-This includes the current customer preferences as well as the history of any change that was performed by the users.
-This information is used in customer user interfaces, as well as to provide information to other applications and to enable historical tracking.
-Another use of the consent data repository is to provide detailed information for auditing, research and reporting purposes.
+The customer consent preferences are stored in the K2View DPM central Consent Management data repository.
+This data includes both current customer preferences and the user’s change history.
+The data is used in customer user interfaces, provides information to other applications, and enables historical tracking.
+The Consent Management data repository also provides detailed information for auditing, research, and reporting purposes.

-The information that is stored for each consent preference and for each preference change includes details such as:
+The information stored for each consent preference and its respective change includes the following details.

-The user identification
+The user identification.

-The date and time that the change was performed
+The date and time the change was performed.

-The consent topic that was changed (for example – consent to be a target of marketing campaign)
+The consent topic that was changed (example: consent to participating in a marketing campaign.)

-The response that the user gave for this consent topic: opt-in or opt-out.
+The user response to the consent topic (example: opt-in or opt-out.)

-When a user accesses the consent management web page, the current consent preference and history of changes are available for the user’s review.
-The information that is presented to the user is obtained by calling a built-in Consent management API.
-This same API can be used in the integration with the company’s mobile App, so that the same data is presented in both the app and the web portal.
+When a user accesses the Consent Management Web page, the current consent preference and history of changes are available for the user’s review.
+The information presented to the user is obtained by calling a built-in Consent Management API.
+This same API can be integrated with the company’s mobile app, and that the same data is presented in both the app and the Web portal.

-Consent Data Ingestion to/from other systems
+Consent Data Ingestion to/from Other Systems

-The configurable integration and ingestion capabilities of K2View’s platform provide a strong and flexible mechanism for the ingestion of consent data to other systems, be it within or outside the corporate systems.
+The configurable integration and ingestion capabilities of K2View’s platform provide a strong and flexible mechanism for consent data ingestion to other systems, both inside and outside the corporate systems.

-Furthermore, K2View’s DPM is built on the Fabric customer data hub platform.
-This means that the data ingested from any other system is not limited to consent related data but can be enriched with any information related to the customer or user coming from any system in the organization.
-It also provides the ability to define any additional condition when deciding what population should be ingested to each system.
+K2View’s DPM is built on the fabric customer data hub platform; therefore, data ingested from any other system is not limited to consent-related data.
+It can be enriched with any information related to the customer/user from any system within the organization.
+The platform also provides the ability to define any additional condition when deciding what population should be ingested to each system.

-K2View’s platform built-in capabilities powering the DPM functionality include:
+The K2View platform powering the DPM functionality includes the following built-in capabilities.

-Configurable connectivity layer, enabling connectivity to the majority of systems without the need to code.
+A configurable connectivity layer that enables connectivity to the majority of systems without the need to code.

-Versatile integration methods, including files, streaming, publish/subscribe, messages queues, APIs, direct database injection or others.
+Versatile integration methods that include files, streaming, publish/subscribe, message queues, APIs, and direct database injection.

-Change Data Capture (CDC) that identifies changes made to a configurable list of fields and publishes the change information so that other applications that need to know about such changes are informed.
+Change Data Capture (CDC) that identifies changes made to a configurable list of fields.
+It then publishes the change information to inform other applications about the changes as necessary.

-Provides the ability to query consent data using JDBC with SQL queries.
+The ability to query consent data using JDBC with SQL queries.

-Using these capabilities, full flexibility is provided to define how consent data are to be ingested to other systems, for example, to data lakes.
+Using these capabilities, full flexibility is provided to define how consent data are ingested into other systems (example: into data lakes.)
 The ingestion can be executed in multiple ways in accordance with the methods required by each system.

-Replication of the consent preferences data to a separate repository for use by third parties can be configured.
+You can also configure replication of the consent preferences data to a separate repository for use by third parties.

-The system provides full control on the content of the data that is provided to other systems: The information can be at the level of an individual subscriber, cover full populations, extract subsets of customers or consent categories, depending on configurable criteria.
+The system provides full control of the data content provided to other systems.
+The information can be at the individual subscriber level, cover full populations, and extract subsets of customers or consent categories depending on configurable criteria.
 Both detailed data and summary information can be obtained this way.